Rokudenashi – The Shape of Rain. Lyrics Meaning: Embracing a Love as Wild as a Storm

 Kesshite tadoritsukanai umi e ikou

-And go to the sea we’ll never reach
+And go to a sea we will never reach

 Related Post